Swell Creative Group

-Call it a DIY punk mentality, but my passion for design drew me to build my own websites, develop Wordpress themes, and given me insights into designing with web best-practices in mind.
+Call it a DIY punk mentality, but my passion for design forced me to build my own websites.
+This development of the engineering mindset has given me insights into designing with web best-practices in mind.
 The same vision required to develop a corporate identity that will translate an aesthetic across business cards, physical products and tradeshow booths can be used to create meaningful user experiences with technology.
 Rather than diluting my core strengths, each of these skills informs a confidence of purpose for each decision in the design process, regardless of the medium.

 I am proud of the working relationship I have had through a variety of design studios, project roles and end-goals.
 Whether I am working as a front-end developer interfacing with an e-commerce provider, an art-director for a magazine, or heading up design for a web app startup; I have been able to preemptively identify and resolve problems in cooperation with creative staff and engineers.
 My diverse skillset puts me in a unique position to interface with designers, developers, and users to create applications that work.